PixuetuValley/amuravela.com/content/english/reciters/anton-de-la-colona.md

 +++

-En el año 1946, tras haber estado suspendia desde el año 1902, se repuso L'Amuravela sin la presencia de San Pedro.
-Antón de la Colona fue el primero que la inauguró.
-Fue el recitador y autor del sermón, con ayuda de Elvira Bravo.
-Era un marinero viejo, muy inteligente, improvisador y gran recitador de romances.
-Al año siguiente murió.
+In 1946, after having been suspended since 1902, L'Amuravela was restored without the presence of San Pedro.
+Antón de la Colona was the first to inaugurate it.
+He was the reciter and author of the sermon, with the help of Elvira Bravo.
+He was an old sailor, very intelligent, an improviser and a great reciter of ballads.
+The following year he died.